goseamless/seamless-iOS-SDK/README.md

 ### Drag and drop

   1. Drag "Seamless.embeddedframework" into "Frameworks" folder.
      If folder is not visible at the left side of XCode window, you could reveal navigation bar with (command + shift + j) keyboard shortcut and find it under your project.
-A dialog for file adding options will appear
+A dialog for file adding options will appear.
+  **Please note that you must use the provided Facebook and Google SDK with seamless.**

   ![Alt text](/ReadmeAssets/DragAndDrop/6.png "Drag & drop Seamless.embeddedframework")